pacahon/slideshare/README.md

 Inspired by https://github.com/cleder/slideshare

-Python 3 compatible implementation of Slideshare API based on `requests` module.
+Python 3 compatible implementation of Slideshare API build on top of `requests` module.

 # WIP!!!
 Don't try to use it on production.